Zaleo80/room-assistant/README.md

 # What is RoomAssistant:

-An open source easy to deploy optimized solution to cover the main [Home Assistant](https://www.home-assistant.io/) features.
+An open source easy to deploy optimized solution to cover the [Home Assistant](https://www.home-assistant.io/) features in every room.

 ## The mission:
 Every serious smart-house running [Home Assistant](https://www.home-assistant.io/) has a unit running this image in each of its rooms.